LolloCappo/InfraPy/README.rst

    :align: center
    :width: 300px

-InfraPy: Infrared Image Processing in Python
+Infrared Image Processing in Python
 =============================================
 **InfraPy** is a modular Python library for infrared image analysis.
 It provides a clean and extensible structure for processing, analyzing, and visualizing infrared data.